Curious where to eat in Dubrovnik on your next visit? In this post, we share the best restaurants in Dubrovnik for all budgets and travel styles.

 Zuzori

-People visit the restaurant Zuzori for its beautifully plated dishes, elegant street-side terrace, and modern European cuisine.
+People visit the restaurant Zuzori for its beautifully plated dishes, elegant street-side terrace, and modern European and Mediterranean cuisine.

 The short but varied menu caters even to vegetarians.
 However, duck breast, oxtail, prawn and sausage croquettes, octopus risotto, and bluefin tuna are the most popular items on Zuzori’s menu.